Home » Jam recipes » Blueberry bourbon jam recipe

 Instructions

-2. In a 12 quart pot, add crushed blueberries and pectin.
+• In a 10 quart pot, add crushed blueberries and pectin.
 Stir to combine.
+(Or, you can just crush the berries in the pot)

-3. Add lemon juice, vanilla beans and bourbon.
-Bring mixture to a rolling boil over medium high heat, stirring frequently.
+• Add lemon juice, vanilla beans and bourbon.
+Stir to combine, then bring the mixture to a rolling boil over medium high heat, stirring frequently.

-4. Remove jars, lids and rings from water, set aside.
+• Remove jars and lids from water, set aside.

-9. Carefully lower into water bath canner and process in boiling water for 10 minutes.
+• Carefully lower into water bath canner and process in boiling water for 10 minutes.
+Then carefully lift jars out of the water.

-10. Set jars on the counter and wait for the lovely "ping" to let you know they have sealed.
+• Set jars of jam on the counter and wait for the lovely "ping" sound to let you know they have sealed.

 Notes

-Any jars that haven't sealed properly can be stored in the fridge to eat right away.
+• Any jars that haven’t sealed properly must be stored in the fridge.

 1. OMG…..
 I absolutely LOVE this jam.
 I am going to make another batch or two and give this as gifts this December.
 Thank you so much for this wonderful recipe.
 I did add a little more powered pectin than it called for because I just didn’t want to take the chance to have runny jam.